IMIO/pyodcompare/README.rst

 	>>> compare = DocumentCompare(listener=('localhost', 2002))
 	>>> compare.compare('reportV2.doc', 'reportV1.doc', 'reportdiff.odt')

-This creates the file reportdiff.odt with a comparaison of reportV2.doc (new ) reportV1.doc (original version)
+This creates the file reportdiff.odt with a comparison of reportV2.doc (new ) reportV1.doc (original version)

 This uses UNO bridge